monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 * *missed_tx* - array of strings.
 (Optional - returned if not empty) Transaction hashes that could not be found.
 * *status* - General RPC error code.
 "OK" means everything looks good.
+* *top_hash* - string; If payment for RPC is enabled, the hash of the highest block in the chain.
+Otherwise, empty.
 * *txs* - array of structure *entry* as follows:
   * *as_hex* - string; Full transaction information as a hex string.
   * *as_json* - json string; List of transaction info: